How to Add Audio Effects in Premiere Pro

 When to Apply Audio Clip Effects vs. Audio Track Effects

 Applying effects in the track mixer is very handy, but this doesn’t mean that you’ll never apply audio effects to individual clips.
-Sometimes, you’ll have a B-roll sound element, or you’ll have a track with many different audio elements on it.
+Sometimes, you’ll have a B-roll sound element, or you’ll have a track with different audio elements on it.
 In those particular cases, it doesn’t make sense to put every single one of those on individual tracks.
 In those instances, what you would do is apply audio effects directly to the clip.

 If you had several instances of natural ambient sounds or other sounds, you may want to put those all on one track and then use track effects with the Audio Track Mixer to apply EQ, Compression, and other audio effects to the track.
-However, if you have one or of these clips in your timeline, applying an individual audio effect to that clip alone is probably the best solution.
+However, if you have one or two of these clips in your timeline, applying an individual audio effect to that clip alone is probably the solution.

 More Premiere Pro Resources